-How to check your Facebook account
+How to check if your Facebook account was hacked

 How to delete your Facebook account